dixonjonas/dixonjonas/README.md

 # Hi there, I'm Jonas 👋

-I'm a driven Data Scientist / AI engineer with a strong interest in machine learning, large language models and computer vision.
+I'm a driven Data Scientist / AI engineer with a strong interest in machine learning, NLP, large language models and computer vision.
 I am passionate about building intelligent systems that turn cutting-edge research into real-world applications.

 ## 🤖 About Me